flype44/VControl/DOCUMENTATION.md

 This article describes all the commands provided in the `VControl` program.

 It always refers to the latest version.
-Take care using latest version in your scripts.
+Take care to use latest version in your scripts.

 # Releases